olincollege/softsys-rplace/reports/report.md

 ## Learning Goals
 Our learning goals at the start of the project were the following:
 * working with threading and semaphores
-    * We did not center this goal in the scope of our project.
-One area we could have used threading is in handling multiple clients, which is supposedly better for scaling and preventing deadlocks.
+    * We did not center this goal in the scope of our project as we instead chose to use select() to handle the multiple clients, as this is better for handling a large number of clients with minimal risk of deadlocks.
 * more advanced networking than both our Project 1s
     * This is where a bulk of our time went.
 We were more advanced in both the number of clients the program could handle and the kind of data being sent over the network.
 With `r/place`, multiple clients can play at once, and we are sending different types of data over the network based on multiple input modes.
 * an interactive and engaging project